biolink/ontobio/README-developers.md

 ## Release instructions

+* Note: pandoc must be installed before this works.
+You can install with brew or apt-get or yum.

 This section is only relevant for project maintainers.
 To create a new release, do the following:

 1. Bump the `__version__` in [`ontobio/__init__.py`](ontobio/__init__.py).

 3. Run the following commands:

   ```sh
   TAG=v`python setup.py --version`
   git add ontobio/__init__.py